DataShaka/Documentation/calendars/timegranularity.md

 # Time Granularity

+This refers to the the level of the date and/or time.

 We have below time granularities that are being used throughout the system:

 |	Time Granularity| Representation of| Sample ISO8601 Date| Start| End|